Table of Contents

 - Lowered Quality of Life

-Who Is Liable In A Truck Accident in California?
+Who Is Liable In A Truck Accident In California?

-The answer to this question depends on the cause of the accident and who is at fault.
+The answer to this question depends on the cause of the accident and who is potentially at fault.
 The four components of negligence that lead to liability are the duty of care, breach of duty, cause, and injury.

 All truck drivers are responsible to the other road users, including other vehicles and pedestrians.
 They need to be careful to avoid inflicting harm and not be negligent when driving.
 Truck drivers could be held liable if they failed to follow the proper procedures and their negligence caused accidents that harmed others.

-What Law Applies to Truck Accidents in California?
+What Law Applies To Truck Accidents In California?

 What Makes Truck Accident Claims Complicated?

 While independent contractors drive some trucks, others are operated by the government or a commercial trucking corporation.
-Hence, multiple parties may be held responsible for your accident, depending on your case’s particular facts and circumstances.
+Hence, multiple parties may be held responsible for your accident, depending on your caseโs particular facts and circumstances.

 The parties who can be held liable for your truck accident are:

-- The employer of the truck driver (such as for failure to comply with safety protocols)
+- The employer of the truck driver (such as for failure to comply with safety protocols).

-- A mechanic who failed to repair the truck’s defective parts properly
+- A mechanic who failed to repair the truckโs defective parts properly.

-- Truck driver unions
+- Truck driver unions.

-How to Properly Deal With Insurance Settlements for Truck Accidents
+How To Properly Deal With Insurance Settlements For Truck Accidents

 Dealing with a huge trucking company or its insurance provider can be intimidating.
 You could even be tempted to accept the first settlement offered to you to get money to pay your bills and continue with your life.